Collectibles 6

 One of the most valuable items in the collection is this very rare collector's picture from 1927, which was included in cigarette packs from the “Greiling” company at the time.

-The text printed on the back reads: “The Rütt Arena is a small wooden railway modeled on the American design.
+The text printed on the back reads: “The Rutt Arena is a small wooden racetrack modeled on the American design.
 It allows the audience to follow the races particularly well.
-In particular, it has created a long-awaited home for aviation sports.”
+In particular, it has created a long-awaited home for cycle sprinters.”

 Greiling A.G.
 Dresden